Supporting Swamiji, the ashram has a number of experienced, skilled and fully qualified teachers:

 Swami Krishnapremananda has been living,practising, serving and teaching in the ashram since 1997.
 He is a senior resident teacher and director of the ashram's yoga teacher training course.
 His yogic understanding has gradually matured over the years through contact with inspirational teachers, combined with sustained and dedicated practice.
 Whilst living in the ashram, he has trained in many aspects of yogic study and practice, gradually deepening his capacities to deliver the teachings to others in a clear and accessible way.
 He regularly teaches both within and locally to the ashram and further afield on many aspects of yoga, for example, Mudra, Bandha, Chakras, Koshas, Meditation, Pranayama and the yogic texts such as the Bhagavad Gita and Vigyana Bhairava Tantra.

-Reva has been living in the ashram since July 2015 and is currently a student teacher on the ashram's yoga teacher training course.
+Reva has been living in the ashram since July 2015, and has graduated from the ashram's yoga teacher training course.
+She has followed the Siddha Yoga path for over 10 years, receiving Shaktipat initiation from her Guru, Gurumayi Chidvilasananda in 2007.
 Her daily life expresses a clear dedication to living the principles of spiritual life and she teaches weekly classes locally to the ashram as well as in the ashram itself.
-She runs the ashram kitchen and gardens with clarity, compassion and humour.
+She runs the ashram gardens, and promotes ashram marketing, with clarity, compassion and humour.

 Regular Visiting Teachers

-Swami Gyan Dharma will be a visiting teacher in the ashram from early April to early August 2016, giving 4 courses as well as ongoing spiritual guidance and teachings.
-He has been travelling, practising and teaching yoga for almost 40 years.
+Swami Gyan Dharma teaches regularly each year in the ashram, as well as giving ongoing spiritual guidance and teachings.
+He has been travelling, practising and teaching yoga for 40 years.
 Trained in India, his life and actions are rooted in a meditative connection with his inner being.
 The depth of his wisdom is conveyed through his teachings.
 Just being in his presence can catalyse transformation.

 Dr. Hania Katarina Kramlund is a specialist in family and general medicine in Sweden and has a degree in orthopaedic medicine.
 She also studied acupuncture for 3 years in China and Japan.
 She has practised Yoga for many years, became a Yoga Teacher in 2002 and applies yogic techniques to her patients.
 At the moment, she is working in occupational medicine where she mainly treats patients affected by stress disorders.